A peach crostata is the most forgiving way to bake a peach pie because the rustic free-form style makes SO it easy to shape!

 Instructions

-Roll out a prepared pie crust between two layers of plastic wrap or lightly greased parchment paper.
-Place in the fridge to keep cold while preparing the filling and topping.
+- Roll out a prepared pie crust between two layers of parchment paper.
+This makes it easy to roll out without it falling apart.
+Keep covered and place in the fridge to keep cold wile preparing the filling and topping.

 Shaping the Peach Crostata

-Bake the crostata on a sheet pan on parchment paper.
-Remove the plastic wrap from the pie crust and keep the crust on the parchment if you have rolled it out.
-Pile the filling in the center so that there is a two-inch rim all around the edge of the crust.
+- Pile the peach filling in the center of the crust so that there is a two-inch rim all around the edge of the crust.

-Bake at 350 degrees for 35-45 minutes or until the crust is golden brown.
-Baking time depends on if you use fresh or frozen peaches.
+- Bake the crostata in a 350 degree oven for 38-45 minutes or until the crust is golden brown.

-Let cool for at least 20 minutes before slicing.
+- Let cool for at least 20 minutes before slicing.
+Serve with whipped cream or vanilla ice cream.

 I think crostatas are the best.
 Their rustic look makes them more appealing to me than pies.
 Your recipe sounds delicious .